-Stand on your knees on the fitball, keeping your back straight and your arms crossed.
-Perform controlled turns on each side without lowering the arms.
+Get on your knees on the fitball, keeping your back straight and your arms cross.
+Make controlled turns to each side without lowering your arms.

 Front plate with 3 supports.

-Rest your hands on the ground, below the vertical of your shoulders, and place your legs and feet on the fitball.
-Keep your hips elevated and alternate the support of each foot.
+Rest your hands on the floor, below the vertical of your shoulders, and place your legs and feet on the fitball.
+Keep your hip elevated and alternate the support of each foot.

-Rest your forearms on the floor, under the vertical of the shoulders, and the legs and feet on the fitball.
-Elevate your hips and without losing that position, take the fitball to the gluteus and stretch your legs again.
+Support your forearms on the ground, below the vertical of the shoulders, and the legs and feet on the fitball.
+Raise your hip and without losing that position, bring the fitball towards the buttock and stretch your legs again.

-The ideal progression is to start with few repetitions (6-8) of each exercise or keeping it for a short time (15-20 seconds), according to the exercise.
-According to masters the exercise increases the number of repetitions and exercise time.
-Complete the entire circuit between 3 and 4 times at least 2 days a week.
+The ideal progression is to start with a few repetitions (6-8) of each exercise or keep it short (15-20 seconds), depending on the exercise.
+As you master the exercise increases the number of repetitions and exercise time.
+Complete the entire circuit 3-4 times at least 2 days a week.